 All applicants must be able to demonstrate a genuine interest in photography and a potential for practical work.
 This will be assessed by presentation of a portfolio.

-In Year 1 you are introduced to the creative practice of photography and to the critical approaches to studying photography, introducing imaging skills and techniques.
+In Year 1, you'll be introduced to the creative practice of photography and to the critical approaches to studying photography, introducing imaging skills and techniques.

 Please note that the list of optional modules and their availability may be subject to change.
 We continually review and where appropriate, revise the range of modules on offer to reflect changes in the subject and ensure the best student experience.
 Modules will vary when studied in combination with another subject.

-Practical workshops will teach you the skills and technical knowledge you will need to produce your coursework.
+Practical workshops will teach you the skills and technical knowledge you'll need to produce your coursework.
 Lectures will give you a firm grounding in the theoretical aspects of photography and will help you to develop your critical understanding of photographic practices.
 Seminars in smaller groups will enable you to discuss and develop your understanding of topics covered in lectures and enable you to express your ideas, observations and experiences in a supportive academic environment.
-In addition to these three learning approaches you will present your work regularly during critiques, where academic staff and your peers will help you to develop your work and improve the quality of the course work you produce.
+In addition to these three learning approaches, you'll present your work regularly during critiques, where academic staff and your peers will help you to develop your work and improve the quality of the course work you produce.

-During all the practical workshops, you will be introduced to specialist facilities and after this initial introduction you will have access to these throughout your course.
+During all the practical workshops, you'll be introduced to specialist facilities and after this initial introduction you'll have access to these throughout your course.

 Your module tutor will direct you towards specific readings and/or activities to complete before class.

-For the Dissertation in Year 3, you will undertake independent research.
-You'll work under the supervision of a member of the course team and will meet with your supervisor regularly.
+For the Dissertation in Year 3, you'll undertake independent research.
+You'll work under the supervision of a member of the course team, who you'll meet with regularly.

 Your overall workload typically consists of 12 contact hours per week.
-You will undertake 18 hours per week of independent learning and assessment activity.
+You'll undertake 18 hours per week of independent learning and assessment activity.
 In addition, there will be field trips.

 The team consists of highly qualified academics, who have interests and experience in diverse areas of photography.